 Conservation districts in the United States trace their formation to the 1930s, when national attention was focused on the crisis of the Dust Bowl.
 In 1935, Congress passed Public Law 46, declaring soil and water conservation a national policy.
 In 1937 President Franklin D. Roosevelt recommended that states allow landowners to form soil and water conservation districts.
-Today, there are close to 3,000 conservation districts across the country.
+Today, there are more than 3,000 conservation districts across the country.

 This legislation provides for conservation of soil and water resources and the control and prevention of soil erosion in New Jersey.
 Local districts are responsible for conservation programs within their geographic areas as covered by the political boundaries of their respective counties.
 A Board of Supervisors, five local residents who are recommended by a local nominating committee and appointed by the State Soil Conservation Committee, administers each District.

 OCSCD’s involvement in conservation has expanded over the years, keeping pace with the continuing development and growth of Ocean County.
 Its mission is now multi-faceted, including the enforcement of Chapter 251, education and public outreach programs, and the research and development of techniques to improve soil health and water quality.

 OCSCD has developed a robust education program designed to heighten awareness about the importance of natural resources and their conservation, and to promote environmental stewardship throughout the Barnegat Bay watershed.
 Partnerships and combined efforts with agencies such as the New Jersey Department of Environmental Protection, the USDA-NRCS and Rutgers Cooperative Extension of Ocean County have served to enhance our education and outreach efforts.
 Visit our Education page to learn more about the programs we offer to schools and community groups.